matteli/yesmaster/README.md

 You can add your personnal algorithm with a python file in the algo directory.
 3 functions must be present :
 - init() : execute at the beginning of each game.
 Return nothing.
 - get() : execute for choosing the code.
 Must return a 4 letters string with letters among ROGBYAPW
-- report(test, good, bad) : execute with 3 arguments (test : the code that you push with get, good : the number of good colors at good place, bad : the number of good colors at wrong place)
+- report(test, good, bad) : execute with 3 arguments (test : the code that you push with get, good : the number of good colors at good place, bad : the number of good colors at wrong place).
+Return nothing.

 ```
 usage: yesmaster.py [-h] [--algo ALGO] [--loop LOOP] {play,auto}